 This course covers pharmacy-related federal laws and regulations and provides a clear and concise method of calculating oral and parenteral drug dosages and medication-days supplies.
 Also covered are systems of measurement, mathematics, ratio proportions and conversions between the Metric, US Customary and Apothecary systems of measurement.
 This course also introduces students to the ratio proportion method of solving mathematical equations related to the practice of pharmacy.
-This is an online course.
-3.5 Credit Hours
+This is a blended course.
+3.5 Credit Hours specific computer software using basic keyboarding techniques and 10-key touch-typing methods.
+This course is delivered in an on-ground format in the pharmacy lab twice weekly.
+2.5 Credit Hours